vjammi/datastructures/src/main/java/ds/patterns/heap/readme.md

 - Save off the root of the heap/tree to a min variable
 - Exchange the last element of the tree/heap with the root and decrement the size of the heap by 1 element.
-- The element which went from bottom to top will most likely violate the heap order, so recursively exchange that node with the *min* of its two children, until the heep order is restored, also called the sink operation.
+- The element which went from bottom to top will most likely violate the heap order, so recursively exchange that listNode with the *min* of its two children, until the heep order is restored, also called the sink operation.
   Note: Need to compare the 2 children first and then compare the min of the children with the parent.
 ```
     Input: